CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

 1. Try other modifications to the prompt template, to see how the changes affect the evaluation results.

-### Summary
+### Review

+This exercise focused on evaluating and optimizing the performance of a Retrieval-Augmented Generation (RAG) system.
+Participants used Azure AI evaluators to assess retrieval accuracy, implemented evaluation methods to measure response quality, and interpreted results to fine-tune the system for improved efficiency and relevance.

 In this exercise, you have accomplished the following:
-- Task 1: Evaluate with Azure AI evaluators
+- Task 1: Evaluated with Azure AI evaluators
-- Task 2: Implementing Evaluation Methods
+- Task 2: Implemented Evaluation Methods
-- Task 3: Interpreting Results and Fine-Tuning
+- Task 3: Interpreted Results and Fine-Tuning

-### You have successfully finished the exercise.
+### You have successfully finished the lab.